Michigan: USDA Issues Warning, Kill This Insect On Sight

-For the past few years, State of Michigan officials have said to be on the lookout for a colorful insect that that damages fruit, hops, and hardwood trees.
+For the past few years, State of Michigan officials have warned residents about a colorful insect that that damages fruit, hops, and hardwood trees.

 Spotted Lanternfly Found in Michigan

-Previously, live spotted lanternfly had not been found in Michigan, however, there were confirmed cases of dead lanternfly found in separate locations across the state.
+Last year, the Michigan Department of Natural Resources shared that, live spotted lanternfly were found in Michigan.
+Prior to that, there were confirmed cases of dead lanternfly found in separate locations across the state.
 In these cases, the dead insects were found in packaging materials or objects shipped from states with known infestations.

-According to MDARD, a small population of spotted lanternfly was detected in Pontiac in Oakland County last week.
+According to MDARD, a small population of spotted lanternfly was detected in Pontiac in Oakland County last summer.
 The United States Department of Agriculture (USDA) confirmed the finding on August 10, 2022.